Submitting a scheme for analysis throughout the Planning Process

 How can using VU.CITY benefit my application?

-VU.CITY is now being used by a number of Local Authorities as part of the Pre-Application process.
+VU.CITY is being used by a number of Local Authorities as part of the Application process.
 It allows users to import 3D massing models to assess proposed schemes in the context of the entire city by using the interactive toolset and view cameras.

 Using VU.CITY is proven to drastically reduce cost in overall design iterations, and the creation of wireframe verified views, by scoping early on those that are and are not required.